entrepreneur-interet-general/mkinx/mkinx/index.md

 # Customization

 This page can be customized as you want!
+See `/path_to_your_documentation/docs/index.md`

 !!! danger
     You should always keep a `# Projects` section and this file should be called `index.md`